Category

 There’s a lot of work behind these photos that I just didn’t have the patience to capture.
 First, the spines’ widths were measured and transferred to a piece of heavy card stock.
 Next, the desired board heights and widths were figured and then cut out.
 Finally, you can see the last step above, which is connecting the two boards with the heavy card, leaving the right amount of space for the spine and hinge.

 Normally, I like to choose colors before I begin.
-In this case, I just needed to be working so I jumped in without a fully fledged plan.
+In this case, I just needed to be working so I jumped in.
 I chose the fabrics from my existing stash and cut them to size.
 Making book cloth this way usually works out to about 15 to 20 minutes per piece (versus making a batch of one color and size, which can get it down to it as little as 10 minutes per piece).

 Need to let the backing papers dry at least 12 to 24 hours.
 With about 15 hours of work on these 12 small books, still not much more than halfway done.
 I’ll cook up the paste for making the book cloth and then hope it’ll last long enough to put the cloth on the covers.
 This is always a bit of a gamble.